Stefan4472/AnimationTest/graphics/README.md

-Some old graphics created for the game.
-I'm not sure how much of this is useful (and I think some of the SVGs are broken) but just leaving this here for now.
+These are graphics that I created for this game, but am not currently using.
+Rather than throwing them away, I decided to archive them here.